glpi-project/doc/source/modules/administration/groups.rst

 * **May contain**: assets and/or users.

 In an item form, 2 notions of groups are available:
-* *technical group* which indicates which group of people is in charge of the equipment (equivalent for a group of the technical manager)
+* *technical group* which indicates which group of people is in charge of the asset (equivalent for a group of the technical manager)
 * *group* which indicates to which group of items it belongs.

 .. note:: the technical group can allow the automatic assignment of a ticket to a group of technicians, see the ticket categories in the chapter: doc: `Configure dropdowns </modules/configuration/intitules/assistance.rst>`.
 Likewise, it can be used in :doc:`Business rules for tickets </modules/administration/rules/ticketbusinessrules>`.